District of Columbia Election Guide

 Citizenship: Must be a United States citizen

-Residency: Be a resident of the District of Columbia and not claim voting residence outside of the District of Columbia
+Residency: Be a resident of the District of Columbia for at least 30 days and not claim voting residence outside of the District of Columbia

 Mental Competency: Must not be adjudged legally incompetent to vote